Porgy (play)

 Porgy: A Play in Four Acts is a play by Dorothy Heyward and DuBose Heyward, adapted from the short novel by DuBose Heyward.
 It was first produced by the Theatre Guild and presented October 10, 1927 – August 1928 at the Guild Theatre in New York City.
 Featuring a cast of African Americans at the insistence of its authors—a decision unusual for its time—the original production starred Frank Wilson, Evelyn Ellis, Jack Carter, and Rose McClendon.
 Porgy marked the Broadway directing debut of Rouben Mamoulian.
 The play ran a total of 55 weeks in New York, and the original cast toured the United States twice and performed for 11 consecutive weeks in London.

 The play tells the story of Porgy, a disabled black beggar who lives in the slums of Charleston, South Carolina.
-It relates his efforts to rescue Bess, the woman he loves, from Crown, her violent and possessive lover, and a drug dealer called Sporting Life.
+It relates his efforts to rescue Bess, the woman he loves, from Crown, her violent and possessive lover, and a drug dealer called Sportin' Life.

 The play is the basis of the libretto of the opera Porgy and Bess (1935).